 Look up and you’ll more than likely see red squirrels darting around the treetops as this is an area where reds have made a remarkable comeback after years of being pushed back by their larger – and more aggressive – grey cousins.

 Scan the river and you might also see salmon leaping up the waterfalls as they head to their spawning grounds – though be aware that spectacle only happens in their spawning season from November to December – and if you’re very lucky you might even see signs of beaver activity in the water.

 But it’s the fir trees that draw most visitors to the forest, and though it’s a fairly short walk through it you’ll get to see some of the tallest trees in Britain along the way.

-One of the highlights of a visit to this natural paradise is watching the thundering Black Linn Falls as the water from the River Braan crashes down into the foaming pools below the impressive rock faces, and the best place to see this amazing sight is from Ossians Hall, a feature in the forest that I guarantee is going to surprise you.
-The hall (well, it’s not really a ‘hall’ as such, more of an enclosed viewing platform), was built in 1757 as the focal point of the forest and a place to view the falls in comfort, and it’s great example of one of those old ‘follies’ they liked to build so much in the 17 and 1800s.
+One of the highlights of a visit to this natural paradise is watching the thundering Black Linn Falls as the water from the River Braan crashes down into the foaming pools below the towering rock faces.

+One of the best places to see this amazing sight is Ossians Hall, a feature in the forest that I guarantee is going to surprise you.
+The hall (well, it’s not really a ‘hall’ as such, more of an enclosed viewing platform), was built in 1757 as the focal point of the forest and a place to view the falls in comfort, and it’s a great example of one of those old follies they liked to build so much in the 17 and 1800s.